elizabethgarza/Spanish-Diacriticizer/README.md

 **Figure 2** Top 200 most frequently occuring mellizas in the data.
 ![Image 7-23-20 at 7 35 PM](https://user-images.githubusercontent.com/43279348/88348624-ed768500-cd1b-11ea-8618-d9e35e737f90.jpg)

-- The table in **Figure 3** below provides summary statistics, which reveal that mean total frequency is ~95K and that the mode is 9601, which is the total frequency count that you see at the very bottom of the table in **Figure 2** above.
+- The table in **Figure 3** below provides summary statistics for the total frequency for each melliza pair, which reveals that the mean total frequency is ~95K and the mode is 9601, which is the total frequency count that you see at the very bottom of the table in **Figure 2** above.
 In all, these summary statistics reveal that training around 200 classifiers will cover the bulk--but not all--of the mellizas that will need to be diacriticized in the data.

 **Figure 3**